TheHackerWitch-Official/ch4kra.github.io/_posts/2022-08-04-HTB-Writeup-Debugging-Interface.markdown

 date: 2022-08-04 09:00:00 -0500
 description: Debugging Interface is a HackTheBox challenge created by diogt.
 It is part of the "Intro To Hardware Hacking" track.
 img: debugger/header.png
-tags: [HTB, Writeup, Hardware Hacking, Debugging Interface, SALEAE]
+tags: [HackTheBox, HTB, Writeup, Hardware Hacking, Debugging Interface, SALEAE]
 ---
 Debugging Interface is a HackTheBox challenge created by diogt.
 It is part of the "Intro to Hardware Hacking" track.